RagnarB83/ash-documentation/docs/molcrys.rst

 **Limitations:**

 | - CIF file can not contain extra atoms such as multiple thermal populations.
 Also missing H-atoms have to be added beforehand.
+Use e.g. VESTA, Mercurcy, Chemcraft to inspect CIF-file before.
+| - Adding hydrogens to CIF-file can be problematic.
+Some success has been seen with using Avogadro or Olex2 (others?)
 | - Polymeric systems or pure solids (e.g. metallic) can not be described.
-Only system with natural fragmentation.
+Only system with natural fragmentation such as molecular crystals can be described.

 **Features to be implemented:**

+| - Activate PySCF, Psi4 and xTB interfaces
 | - Automatic derivation of Lennard-Jones parameters (only UFF forcefield available at the moment).
 | - Beyond Lennard-Jones potentials for improved QM-MM interaction.
 | - Molecular dynamics.